nolangjs/nolangjs/README.md

 ### Manipulating data in entities
 When we want to ask from a NoLang program to do something, we must use NoLang Scripts.
-To connect and send a Script to NoLang program, we must use NoLang Endpoints which is described next.
 ```json
 {
 	"$$schema": "entity-schema-id",